 Comparing Capital One Credit Cards

 Imagine credit cards that are easy to use, miles that are easy to redeem and rewards that are easy to love.
 Capital One has all this and more.
-With no foreign transaction fees and generous annual fee offers, the Capital One cards allow you to explore your world in a refreshing way.
 You will find travel cards, cash back cards and products for the consumer just starting out, all backed by one of the nation's largest banks.

 The best Capital One credit card is the Capital One Venture Rewards Credit Card.
 This card offers a hefty sign-up bonus of 50,000 miles for spending $3,000 in the first 3 months which is worth $500 when redeemed for travel.
 You'll also earn a ridiculous 10X miles per dollar on hotels purchased through hotels.com/venture, but also earn 2X miles on all other purchases.
 Capital One offers flexible redemption options as you can redeem your miles with any airline or hotel.